liffiton/Gen-Ed/src/codehelp/docs/recommended_practices.md

+title:  Recommended Practices for Instructors
+summary:  Based on our experiences using CodeHelp with students.

 # Recommended Practices for Instructors

 Based on our experiences, we have collected a few recommendations for integrating CodeHelp into a class effectively.